carrliitos/ESP-Drone-CLI/README.md

  terminal to establish a direct connection.
    - This setup avoids reliance on external routers and ensures low-latency, point-to-point communication.

-This structure is highly modular, ensuring clear separation of concerns between layers.
-The combination of CRTP and UDP over Wi-Fi allows efficient and responsive communication, which is critical for drone operation.

 ---

 ### **Data Flow**